 Get the Best Car Insurance in Singapore

-The price of a COE should be a major consideration for any prospective car-owner, as depending on when you buy, the price of a COE may be even more expensive than the price of your car.
-As a result, it's helpful to have a general idea of what people are paying for them, especially as you consider what reserve price you'll need to be willing to pay to succeed in the bidding process.
-Just as important is an understanding of the main drivers of COE premiums that could you guide you through the COE purchase process.
-In the following article, we compare the average price of COEs in 2017 with prices from past years, and outline the primary factors that determine the cost of COEs.
+The price of a COE should be a major consideration for any prospective car-owner, as there are times when it's possible to pay more for the COE than for your car.
+As a result, it's helpful to have a general idea of what people are paying for them, especially as you consider what reserve price you'll need to pay to succeed in the bidding process.
+It's also just as important to understand what drives changes in COE prices.
+In the following guide, we compare the average price of COEs in 2019 with prices from past years, and outline the primary factors that determine the cost of COEs.

 Average Cost of COE

-The following graph shows how the average COE price has changed over time from 2005 to the present day.
-As of February 2017, the average cost of COEs in 2017 was S$49,651.
-This does not reflect much of a change from 2016, which had an annual average cost of S$49,644.
+The following graph shows how the average COE price has changed over time from 2009 to the present day.
+As of December 2019, the average cost of COEs was S$27,853.
+This reflects a slight decline from 2018, which had an annual average cost of S$28,246.

-The LTA has raised the monthly vehicle quota for February to April by an average of 8.9% since the November to January quarter.
-This represents an annual increase of 14% compared to the same period in 2016.
-Specifically, we will see an 11.3% increase QoQ in the number of COEs available for small cars (Category A), a 9.2% in the number available for big cars (Category B), and a 20.5% increase in COEs available in the Open Category E. This increase in the supply of COEs for the current quarter could contribute to downward pressure on COE prices, which could fall without a significant change in demand.
-Of note, COE quotas for Category C and D categories actually declined Q/Q, and may drive increased demand for Category E as applications for commercial vehicles flow into the Open Category.
+The LTA has kept the monthly vehicle quota for the August-October quarter roughly the same as the May to July quarter.
+This represents an annual premium increase of 11% compared to the same period in 2018.
+When looking at the quotas, there was a -7.5% decrease QoQ in the number of COEs available for small cars (Category A), an -8.6% decrease in the number available for big cars (Category B), and a -4.6% decrease in COEs available in the Open Category E. The decrease in the supply of COEs for the current quarter could contribute to upward pressure on COE prices, which could increase with a significant change in demand.

 Table A: Average Monthly Quota of COEs